-A. Vacancies on committees occurring during the term of office shall be filled based upon on a timeline determined by the City Council's General Government Committee.

-B. Any person appointed to fill a vacancy shall be appointed for the remainder of the unexpired term.
+- A. Vacancies on boards, commissions or committees occurring during the term of office shall be filled based upon a timeline determined by the City Council's General Government Committee. - B. Any person appointed to fill a vacancy shall be appointed for the remainder of the unexpired term.